 Where to stay in Ao Nang?

 Buri Tara Resort, Ao Nang

 Buri Tara Resort is the perfect option if you want to stay a bit away from the main area in Ao Nang.
-Located less than five minutes from Noppharat Beach, the hotel offers clean and modern rooms, each with a private bathroom, mini-fridge, TV, air conditioning!
-Prices start from US$ 30 for a superior room but keep in mind that they can increase considerably during the peak season.
+Located less than five minutes from Nopparat Thara beach, the hotel offers clean and modern rooms, each with a private bathroom, mini-fridge, TV, air conditioning!
+Price starts from US$ 30 for a superior room but keep in mind that it can increase considerably during the peak season.

 Amorn Mansion, Ao Nang